 Be careful with this one as many trainers talk about being a member, but all this entails is just paying a membership fee.
 It is only those who have become accredited and can display the Gold KCAI emblem that has gone through the very rigorous and intense theory and practical assessment, which takes most an average of 5 years to complete.
 At present, there are less than 80 accredited Companion Dog trainers in the world.
 The accreditation is a City & Guilds, which is standardised no matter what vocation and is recognised worldwide.

 APDT (Association of Pet Dog Trainers)

 This organisation has been going for some time and has nearly 2,000 members nationally.
 Unlike the KCAI I could only become a member after I had been assessed.
-Similar to the KCAI, an assessment of both practical and theory knowledge is needed, which includes a written, practical and oral examination.
+Similar to the KCAI, an assessment of both practical and theoretical knowledge is needed, which includes a written, practical and oral examination.
 This is not easy but is similar to the KCAI and requires an in-depth knowledge of dog training and its practical application.
-I chose this organisation as it is regarded very highly, in both the dog world and by pet dog owners and in recent years has focused on force free and ethical training, which suits my training attributes perfectly.
+I chose this organisation as it is regarded very highly, in both the dog world and by pet dog owners and in recent years has focused on force-free and ethical training, which suits my training attributes perfectly.